 Wine Enthusiast Magazine and WineMag.com is conceived and executed by a team of experienced editors based in New York, California, Washington, France and Italy.
 While each offers a unique set of expertise, personality and perspective to the Wine Enthusiast team, we're all united by one mission: to taste, enjoy, and communicate our love of the best wines, spirits and food in the world to readers in a fresh and accessible way.
 Learn more about what makes us tick below, and check back soon for blogs and columns covering everything from the great screwcap debate to why you should drink Chardonnay for breakfast.

 Roger Voss is a veteran wine and food author, and a journalist and has been writing about wine and food for the past 25 years.
 His books include France: A Feast of Food and Wine; The Wines of the Loire; Pocket Guide to the Wines of the Loire, Alsace and the Rhône; and Fortified Wines.
-He is based in Bordeaux, France, and reviews the wines of Portugal and France (except for Rhône and Languedoc-Roussillon).
+He is based in Bordeaux, France, and reviews the wines of Portugal and France (except for wines from Alsace, Languedoc-Roussillon and the Rhône Valley).

 In his role, Joe Czerwinski manages all aspects of digital and print production for Wine Enthusiast Magazine as well as helping drive the creative direction of the dynamic online and print publications.
 Czerwinski has been a wine journalist, editor and taster for over a decade and is a regular wine panelist, speaker and educator for events and organizations worldwide.
 Czerwinski was previously Senior Editor and Tasting Director for Wine Enthusiast Media.
 Czerwinski currently reviews wines from Australia, New Zealand and the Rhône Valley in France.